Introduction to Mortgage Affordability

 Dependants

 When applying for a mortgage, having children or other dependents can affect your borrowing power and affordability.
 This is because lenders consider your entire financial situation, including your income, debts, and expenses, when determining how much you can borrow.
 One way that children or dependents can affect your borrowing power is by increasing your expenses.
-For example, if you have a child, you may need to pay for
+For example, if you have a child, you may need to pay for childcare, school supplies, and extracurricular activities, which can all add up.

 However, having children or dependents does not necessarily mean that you will not be able to get a mortgage.
 Lenders will look at your overall financial situation and may consider factors such as your credit score, employment history and savings when determining your borrowing power.
 It’s important to provide a clear picture of your financial situation including any child-related expenses, to help lenders make an informed decision.